 How do I become a reading teacher?

 A bachelor’s degree in reading is the minimum requirement.
 Many teachers also pursue specialized reading certifications.
-The International Reading Association awards a Certificate of Distinction to well-qualified graduate or undergraduate reading programs that prepare individuals for initial licensing and/or certification; a list of schools is available at the site.
+The International Literacy Association awards a Certificate of Distinction to well-qualified graduate or undergraduate reading programs that prepare individuals for initial licensing and/or certification; a list of schools is available at the site.

 Additionally, you will need a teaching certificate; be sure to visit the Teaching Certification website, which outlines what each specific state requires.
 After your classroom education, you’ll be required to do at least one semester of student teaching, which will give you hands-on practice in your chosen profession.